 All healthy and able individuals can undergo eyelid surgery in Miami.
 However, plastic surgeons will be more comfortable doing such a procedure on patients 18 years and above.

-Get the best out of your eye lift surgery in Miami by doing it with a trusted and experienced plastic surgeons, like Dr. Morad Askari of Revive Plastic Surgery and Anti-Aging Institute.
+Get the best out of your eye lift surgery in Miami by doing it with a trusted and experienced plastic surgeons, like Dr. Morad Askari of Revive Surgical Institute and Anti-Aging Institute.

 Revive specializes in cosmetic surgery and reconstruction to help you achieve your desired appearance and aesthetic goals.
 Besides eye lift surgery in Miami, we also provide the following facial procedures: